KaihuaTang/Long-Tailed-Recognition.pytorch/classification/README.md

 If you want to change any hyper-parameter, you can find them in the corresponding yaml config file. **IMPORTANT: if you just want to change the TDE trade-off parameter alpha, you don't need to re-train the model, you can directly use different alphas during testing, because it's not involved in training**.

+To compare our methods with [BBN](https://github.com/Megvii-Nanjing/BBN), we copy their ResNet32 backbone and pretrain an initialization on imagenet as well.
+The initialization pth file is under ['./data/checkpoints/final_model_checkpoint.pth'](data/checkpoints).

 ### Testing
 For ImageNet_LT:
 ```bash